-When looking at the results per dropperful, it seems that the potency is really quite similar among all four samples.
+When looking at the results per dropperful, the potency seems quite similar among the first four samples.

-But when you look at the results per bottle full, it seems that the potency really does vary between the Golden Dragon and 8-day Green Dragon tincture.
+But when you look at the results per bottle full, it seems that the potency does vary between the Golden Dragon and 30-day Green Dragon tincture.

-That's a difference of 63mg per 30mL bottle.
+That's a difference of 69mg per 30mL bottle!

 Which One is Right For You?

-With all of this information presented, it is now time for you to decide - which one is right for you?
+With all this information presented, it is time for you to decide - which one is right for you.